andyfarmerTUISHG/video-list/readme.md

   - npm install
   - npm start

+## Defined a mock API end-point

+I have define a [mock endpont](https://my-json-server.typicode.com/andyfarmerTUISHG/video-json) using [My JSON Server](https://my-json-server.typicode.com/)

 ## Notes to Self

-There are some pre-opionated approaches.
+There are some pre-opinionated approaches.

 - Preference on ESlint over JSHint
 - Defined some VSCode Extensions - I forgot why I add them and what - would rather the project reminds and sets it